Brighton and Hove Psychotherapy

 Counter-Transference

-Counter-transference is the term used to describe what the therapist feels in relation to their client.
+Counter-transference is the term used to describe what the therapist feels in relation to their patient.
 It is the therapist’s part of the entanglement of the relationship.
 It enables the therapist to become aware of what the patient may be feeling towards them or eliciting in them.
 Counter-transference shows why it is so essential for psychotherapists to be well trained and to have undergone their own rigorous analysis or psychotherapy.
 This enables therapists to distinguish which feelings come from their own unconscious process, and which are counter-transferential.

 So transference matters?